Activist Elliott Management sets its sights on IPG

-Activist hedge fund Elliott Management has taken a 6.7 percent stake, worth about $570 million, in advertising firm Interpublic Group of Cos Inc (IPG.N), setting up a showdown that could result in a sale.
+Activist hedge fund Elliott Management has taken a 6.7 percent stake, worth about $570 million (335 million pounds), in advertising firm Interpublic Group of Cos Inc (IPG.N), setting up a showdown that could result in a sale.

 The $24 billion hedge fund run by Paul Singer disclosed in a regulatory filing on Thursday that IPG's shares "are undervalued and represent an attractive investment opportunity."
 Elliott said it wants to "engage in a constructive dialogue" with the company's board of directors to maximize shareholder value.